Victorian Railways E class (electric): Demise

 The first two steeple-cab locomotives were "slightly damaged" due to a runaway incident in Fairfield in 1954 and withdrawn.
 The damage would have been repairable, but the engines could not be fitted with automatic couplers (possibly due to the shorter frame) and so they were scrapped in July 1955.
 By this time, the electric locomotive fleet had been substantially expanded with 2400 hp L class locomotives of a far more modern design.

 The box-cab E class locomotives continued in service.
 However, during the 1970s, Victorian Railways conducted detailed studies of goods traffic and found that handling costs made the transport of high rated, small freight items unprofitable.
 As a result of these studies, rail freight operations were rationalised around block trains carrying bulk freight such as gravel, rice or grain, and suburban goods sidings were closed in favour of road freight services.
 Furthermore, the use of block trains greatly reduced the need for shunting locomotives.
 These operational changes rendered the ageing E class suburban electric locomotives surplus, and by 1981 scrappings had commenced.

-The last was withdrawn from service in 1984.
+As of 20 May 1987, E1106 and E1109 were allocated to Jolimont Workshops as yard pilots, but were rarely used in that role.
+E1102 was at Spotswood awaiting placement at the Newport Railway Museum, E1108 had been allocated to Steamrail Victoria as a yard pilot for ElecRail to use, and E1111 was stored, withdrawn, at Newport Workshops, while the other five had all been cut up.